bruteforce774/simula/README.md

 - Compiler warnings are expected during build (can be ignored)
 - Requires specific compiler flags for modern GCC compatibility
 - Runtime library path must be configured manually
-- When building from Git, timestamps need to be fixed (see "Building from Git Clone" above)
+- When building from Git, the Makefile may attempt to regenerate build files using old autotools versions (automake-1.9, etc.).
+Use the sed commands in step 3 of "Building from Git Clone" to disable this.

 ## Additional Resources